Bishop Sue Haupert-Johnson

 North Georgia Episcopal Area

 Atlanta, GA 30345

-Bishop Sue Haupert-Johnson, 54, is the episcopal leader of the North Georgia Conference.
+Bishop Sue Haupert-Johnson is the episcopal leader of the North Georgia Annual Conference.
 She was elected bishop by the 2016 Southeastern Jurisdictional Conference of The United Methodist Church and consecrated July 15, 2016.
-Her first assignment as bishop is to the North Georgia Episcopal Area of the United Methodist Church and she began service in North Georgia on September 1, 2016.
+Her first assignment as bishop is to the North Georgia Episcopal Area of The United Methodist Church and she began serving the North Georgia Conference on September 1, 2016.

 A Florida native, Bishop Haupert-Johnson (or “Bishop Sue”) is a graduate of the University of Florida (B.S. in Business Administration), University of Florida College of Law (J.D.), and Candler School of Theology at Emory University (M.Div.).
 She was a federal law clerk and a litigator with the Tampa law firm of Carlton, Fields before she answered her call to ministry.

 After graduating summa cum laude from Candler, she was ordained a deacon in the Florida Annual Conference in 1996 and an elder in 1998.
 She subsequently served pastoral appointments as an associate pastor at 4,500-member First UMC, Lakeland; as pastor of a 300- member rural/suburban church, Hillsborough UMC, Tampa; and as a lead pastor of two large-membership churches, First UMC, Cape Coral, and First UMC, Ocala.
 Bishop Haupert-Johnson served as the North Central District Superintendent of the Florida Annual Conference of The United Methodist Church from 2013-2016.